kubedb/cli/docs/guides/memcached/custom-config/using-custom-config.md

 # Using Custom Configuration File

-KubeDB supports providing a custom configuration file for Memcached.
-This tutorial will show you how to use KubeDB to run Memcached database with custom configuration.
+KubeDB supports providing custom configuration for Memcached.
+This tutorial will show you how to use KubeDB to run Memcached with custom configuration.

 ## Before You Begin